-Innovators at NASA’s Dryden Flight Research Center have developed a software program that predicts the operational flight life of critical aerostructural components.
+Innovators at NASA's Armstrong Flight Research Center have developed a software program that predicts the operational flight life of critical aerostructural components.
 The Half-Cycle Crack Growth Computer Program offers a reliable method for calculating theoretical fatigue crack growths that could lead to catastrophic structural component failures.
-The program builds upon and integrates Dryden’s proven half-cycle and closed-form aging theories and is especially accurate because it considers every half-cycle of loading spectra for specific structural components.
+The program builds upon and integrates Armstrong's proven half-cycle and closed-form aging theories and is especially accurate because it considers every half-cycle of loading spectra for specific structural components.
 The program works by reading test data files and determining maximum and minimum loads of each half-cycle of random loading spectra in order to calculate theoretical crack growth.
 The innovation is an improvement on traditional prediction software (and in particular on visual inspections) because it considers mini-amplitude stress loading and half-cycles based on the duty cycle of a particular component or structure.
-Developed to calculate the number of operational life flights for B-52B pylon hooks at Dryden testing facilities, the program and underlying theories can be applied to estimate the service life of any critical structural component, making it suitable for use in other industries, especially for construction and petrochemical firms.
+Developed to calculate the number of operational life flights for B-52B pylon hooks at Armstrong testing facilities, the program and underlying theories can be applied to estimate the service life of any critical structural component, making it suitable for use in other industries, especially for construction and petrochemical firms.

 The software program can be used to monitor the operational life of structural components subjected to cyclical loading, particularly in the aerospace, construction, and petrochemical industries, including:

 - Oscillating industrial equipment used in mines and quarries

 The Half-Cycle Crack Growth Computer Program is a powerful and practical tool for visualizing crack growth curves associated with critical stress points.
 It was designed to determine the number of safe operational flights an aircraft can make without structural component failures due to fatigue crack growth.